When Did Us Enter Ww2

 Scientific Advancements and Technological Superiority

 The Second World War saw incredible scientific and technological advancements, many of which were spearheaded by the United States.
 The Manhattan Project, a top-secret program to develop the atomic bomb, exemplified this.
-The resulting creation of the atomic bomb profoundly altered the course of the war and the world.
+In real terms, the resulting creation of the atomic bomb profoundly altered the course of the war and the world.
 The technological advancements and industrial might of the US significantly contributed to the Allied victory.

 The Role of Public Opinion and Propaganda